appscode-cloud/docs/docs/platform/guides/cluster-management/remove-cluster.md

 # Remove / Delete Cluster

-Removing an already imported cluster from the Platform Console is a straightforward process, and you can also manage associated features during removal.
-Follow these steps to seamlessly remove a cluster:
+You can remove an imported cluster from the Platform Console and manage its associated features during removal.

 1. **Navigate to the Cluster Overview Page:**
    - Go to the [Platform Console](https://console.appscode.com).